billynewport/datasurface/docs/DataPlatform.md

 Dataplatforms should be able to render large environments.
 Maybe 10k datastores, 100k datasets, hundreds of data containers for consumers to query and extract value from the data.
 Most cloud solutions are incapable of handling such large graphs.
 The Dataplatform will need a strategy to break up the total graph in to manageable chunks and linking them together in such a way that the infrastructure used by the DataPlatform can deal with it.
 This is an advantage of DataSurface over using vendor tools directly.
 This chunking isnt a problem users should need to deal with.
 Plus, the complexities of how these chunks running on different cloud vendors need to interact or be optimized similarly isn't something users should need to deal with.
 This is the job of the DataPlatform.

+Dataplatforms supporting CQRS will likely find this easier to do.
+The ingestion of the data can be spread over a cluster of data pipeline instances.
+Consumers are hosted on a seperate database tier which pulls/has pushed changes from the various data platforms for the datasets they need.

 These environments also run thousands to millions of jobs a day to execute the pipeline.
 These jobs also have to be updated when a new metadata push arrives.
 It's recommended that platforms can shard themselves to make the catch up renders faster.
 Data can also be arriving slowly or rapidly.

-Ideally, the ingestion load on a producer DataContainer should be limited to 1 if possible.
-Some ingestions may use pub/sub and thus already decouple the number of consumers from the load on the producer data container.
-It's possible that an intermediate DataPlatform would ingest the producer data and then other DataPlatforms would ingest from it's intermediate data container instead of directly from the producer data container.

 Platform instances should be stored in the Ecosystem and provisioned when data platforms move to a new pipeline render.